 This was the first Grand Seiko watch to be created by the world-renowned watchmakers in the Micro Artist Studio at Shiojiri in central Japan where many of the company’s most celebrated luxury watches have been created.

 Normally, only one barrel is used in Spring Drive.
-However, Calibre 9R01 utilizes a series of three barrels which enables the power reserve to be extended to eight days, about 2.5 times longer than usual.
+However, Caliber 9R01 utilizes a series of three barrels which enables the power reserve to be extended to eight days, about 2.5 times longer than usual.

 The watch case is made of platinum.
-Grand Seiko’s special Zaratsu polishing technique was specially adapted to this material so the distinctive distortion-free surfaces and sharp edges of Grand Seiko are achieved.
+Grand Seiko’s Zaratsu polishing technique was specially adapted to this material so the distinctive distortion-free surfaces and sharp edges of Grand Seiko are achieved.

-LEARN MORE ABOUT CALIBRE 9R01
+LEARN MORE ABOUT CALIBER 9R01

 The Black Ceramic Limited Edition